bueltge/wordpress-multisite-enhancements/README.md

 * Adds several useful items to the multisite 'Network Admin' admin bar
 * On the network plugins page, show which blogs have this plugin active
 * On the network theme page, show which blog have the theme active
+* Change Admin footer text for Administratoren to view fast currently used RAM, SQL, RAM Version

 ### Screenshots
  1. [Blog ID on Sites](https://github.com/bueltge/WordPress-Multisite-Enhancements/blob/master/assets/screenshot-1.png)